sirch-inc/sirch-coin/README.md

 * Domain/DNS:  Godaddy (for now).
 Josh can provide access if necessary.

 ### Hosts
-* [test.sirchcoin.com](https://test.sirchcoin.com) is for testing in our "dev/test" sandboxes.
+* [testallthethings.sirchcoin.com](https://testallthethings.sirchcoin.com) is for testing in our "dev/test" sandboxes.
 Autodeploys.
 * [sirchcoin.com](https://sirchcoin.com) is our production environment.
-Must be deployed manually in Netlify.
+Deployed manually in Netlify.

 # Developer Quickstart